Guide To Stress Management for CRPS & Chronic Pain

 “One way to help is by using Virtual Reality (VR) to draw attention away from the patient’s mental processing, thereby decreasing the amount of pain consciously experienced by the patient.”

-Burning Nights CRPS Support has a regular face to face CRPS support group in Manchester and we hope that we can spread this to other parts of the UK.
+Burning Nights CRPS Support has a regular face to face CRPS support group in Manchester and Central London.
+We hope that we can spread this to other parts of the UK.
 Face to face support groups are a great idea as not only do you get to meet other CRPS sufferers, carers, families and friends but also you are out of your home environment.

 To find out more information, help and support* we have a telephone number which you can ring to get in touch with us.
 We are based in the UK and the people who answer your calls are CRPS sufferers, so we don’t keep regular hours.
 Generally we are available during the week during office hours.